 Introduction to 1ST2H

 1ST2H stands for ‘first two hours’.
-I’m trying my hand at a new type of post, where I play a computer game in my collection that I’ve never played before, and then write up my experience and thoughts on it shortly after.
-These posts are not intended to compete with any more dedicated reviews or other journalistic endeavours relating to the title, instead being ruminations on only those first two hours of game-time, kept to about one thousand words.
+I’m trying my hand at a new type of post, one where I play a computer game in my collection that I’ve never played before, and then write up my experience and thoughts on it shortly after.
+These posts are not intended to compete with any more dedicated reviews relating to the title, instead being ruminations on only those first two hours of game-time, kept to about one thousand words.

 Thanks to various in-store or digital sales over the years, I’ve collected – as have many others – more than one title that I’ve purchased but never got around to installing, updating and playing.
-This is especially so given that some of the newer open-world games are not the sort where you can sit and play for a casual 30-60 minutes and then do something else.
-Some of these encourage marathon sittings – not that I’m complaining about that in the slightest; I’ve played many an all-day or all-night gaming session.
+This is especially so, given that many open-world games are not the sort of thing where you can sit and play for a casual 30-60 minutes and then move onto something else.
+Some of these encourage marathon sittings – not that I’m complaining about that in the slightest; I’ve had many an all-day or all-night gaming session.

-1ST2H is intended to counter that reluctance to put that much time aside to some degree, by taking movie-sized chuck out of an afternoon or evening, and seeing what these games that I’ve never played are actually like.
+1ST2H is intended to counter that reluctance to put half a day aisde to try a game by taking movie-sized chuck out of an afternoon or evening, to see what these games that I’ve never played are actually like.

-Format on which it is played will vary.
+Platform will vary.
 Without making a hard and fast rule, the clock will be started after updates have been downloaded and installed, and once the start button has been pressed.
-The timer will be paused for any character creations, as I know what I’m like.
+The timer will be paused during any character creation sections, as I know what I’m like.
 The timer and my play-through will be stopped just after the two-hour mark, as soon as is ‘safe’ to do so – i.e. not in the middle of an action sequence/mission.
-And I won’t play it again until I’m writing up the post, where I may need to revisit anything that I’m questioning.
+And I won’t play it again until I’m writing up the post, where I may need to revisit anything that I’m reying to recall.

 Future posts will have shorter introductions, I promise.
-Now, onwards to entry number one.
+Onwards to entry number one.

 1ST2H: Marvel’s Spider-Man